 Sec.
 3. There shall be an annual election of officers as follows:

-a.
-The president-elect shall be elected in alternate years for a one-year term.
-After serving as president-elect for one year, this person shall succeed to the office of president for a two-year term and subsequently to the office of past president for a one-year term.
+- The president-elect shall be elected in alternate years for a one-year term.
+After serving as president-elect for one year, this person shall succeed to the office of president for a two-year term and subsequently to the office of immediate past president for a one-year term.

-b.
-The secretary shall be elected for a two-year term in odd numbered years, as in 1991, 1993, etc.
+- The secretary shall be elected for a two-year term in odd-numbered years.

-c.
-The chairperson of the Nominating Committee, and two members of the Nominating Committee, shall be elected for two-year terms in even numbered years, as in 1990, 1992, etc. Two other members of the Nominating Committee shall be elected for two-year terms in odd numbered years.
+- The chairperson of the Nominating Committee, and two members of the Nominating Committee, shall be elected for two-year terms in even-numbered years.
+Two other members of the Nominating Committee shall be elected for two-year terms in odd-numbered years.

 Sec.
 5. a.
-The treasurer shall be appointed by the Board of Directors for a two-year term.
+The treasurer shall be appointed by the Board of Directors for a three-year term.
 The treasurer may serve an unlimited number of terms.

 Sec.
 6. Except as elsewhere provided in these by-laws, vacancies of unexpired terms shall be filled by appointment by the president.
-Positions for which no nominations are received from the Nominating Committee may be filled by appointment by the Board of Directors, subject to confirmation by the membership at the annual meeting.
+Positions for which no nominations are received from the Nominating Committee may be filled by appointment by the Board of Directors, subject to confirmation by the membership at the business session at the annual meeting.

 Sec.
 7. The Board of Directors shall meet at least once a year, normally at the time of the annual meeting of the Association.
 Additional meetings shall be held as needed.
 Its business may also be conducted by correspondence, conference telephone calls, or other communications media appropriate to the tasks involved.
-Board members shall be notified of all such meetings, conference calls, or communications via other media (excepting correspondence) at least thirty days in advance of the meeting.
+Board members shall be notified via other media of all such meetings, conference calls, or communications at least twenty days in advance of the meeting (excepting meetings conducted by email or correspondence).
 One-third of all Board members shall constitute a quorum.

 Sec.
 8. The staff of the Association shall consist of an executive officer, who may appoint a business manager.

 Sec.
-3. The Nominating Committee, consisting of the chairperson and four other persons (two elected each year for two-year terms), shall be elected by the membership.
-It shall be the duty of the Nominating Committee to present nominations of suitable candidates for officers, chairpersons of standing committees, members of the Nominating Committee, and directors.
+2. The Nominating Committee, consisting of the chairperson and four other persons (two elected each year for two-year terms), shall be elected by the membership.
+It shall be the duty of the Nominating Committee to present nominations of suitable candidates for officers, chairpersons of the Nominating and Publications committees, members of the Nominating Committee, and directors-at-large.
 These names shall be submitted to the executive officer for circulation to the membership for balloting not less than one hundred twenty days before the annual meeting of the Association.